 Using the softer 6B pencil, I reinforce the cast shadow depth of tone.

 Holding the pencil lightly, I gently indicate the softer, lighter tail of the cast shadow.

 Now I feel confident to go heavier on the form shadow core as I have both the dark cast shadow and the dark stalk to judge against.

 Changing hand position, I can follow the shape of the form.

 Lightly work across the whole of the light side to indicate the half tone.

 Now we have established all the elements.

-Using our secret weapon, our paper stump I start to blend in the tones together to achieve the soft transition between the light side and the shadow side.
+Using our secret weapon, our paper stump I start to blend the tones together to achieve the soft transition between the light side and the shadow side.

 Notice how when you shade with the paper stump, it slightly darkens the tone.